Evaluations

 • Title

-• Evaluator Type — Judge or Extraction
+• Evaluator Type — Judge, Extraction, or Deterministic

-• Target Format — Transcript or Events
+• Target Format — Transcript or Events (deterministic always reads the session view)

-• System Prompt — instructions for the LLM
+• System Prompt — instructions for the LLM (not applicable for deterministic)

 Assigning Evaluators to Agents#